-Since the end of Q2 2021, provincial governments across Canada have eased COVID-19 related business restrictions, including those that impact automotive dealerships, as COVID-19 vaccination rates of Canadians have increased significantly and case counts have stabilized.
-As provincial COVID-19 related restrictions continue to ease, pent-up consumer demand is expected to support the continued recovery in Canadian auto sales and service work performed by the automotive dealerships.
-COVID-19 has also impacted the vehicle supply chain, resulting in constraints of specific parts, models and brands.
-Management believes these supply constraints are temporary and will not have a material impact on the REIT's tenants.
+Since the end of Q3 2021, provincial governments across Canada have eased COVID-19 related business restrictions, as COVID-19 vaccination rates of Canadians have continued to increase and case counts have stabilized.
+As provincial COVID-19 related restrictions continue to ease, pent-up consumer demand is expected to support the continued strength in Canadian auto sales and service work performed by the automotive dealerships.
+The pandemic has also impacted the vehicle supply chain, resulting in constraints of specific parts, models and brands.
+Management believes these supply constraints will continue into the foreseeable future but will not have a significant impact on the REIT's tenants.
 The REIT believes that the overall fundamentals of the automotive dealership business remain strong and that the industry is resilient and will continue to grow as the pandemic continues to stabilize.
-While the current outlook regarding the pandemic is more positive than at the end of Q1 2021, future developments related to the pandemic could result in additional restrictions being implemented throughout 2021 that could impact the financial performance and financial position of the REIT and its tenants in future periods.
+While the current outlook regarding the pandemic is more positive than at the end of Q2 2021, future developments related to the pandemic could result in additional restrictions being implemented that could impact the financial performance and financial position of the REIT and its tenants in future periods.

-At the date of this MD&A, the REIT has collected 100% of its expected July and August 2021 contractual base rent under the leases, plus contractual base rent that is due under the Deferral Agreements.
-As of the date of this MD&A, no additional rent deferrals have been requested by the REIT's tenants.
+At the date of this MD&A, the REIT has collected 100% of its expected October and November 2021 contractual base rent under the leases, plus contractual base rent that is due under the Deferral Agreements.